synacktiv/bip/doc/general/overview.rst

 CNode / Visitors
 ----------------

-Hexrays allow to manipulate the AST it produces, this is a particularly usefull feature as it allow to make static analysis at a way higher level.
+Hexrays allows to manipulate the AST it produces, this is a particularly useful feature as it allows to make static analysis at a way higher level.
-Bip define :class:`CNode` which represent a node of the AST, each type of node is represented by a subclass of :class:`CNode`.
+Bip define :class:`CNode` which represents a node of the AST, each type of node is represented by a subclass of :class:`CNode`.
 All types of node have child nodes except :class:`CNodeExprFinal` which are the leaf of the AST.
 Two *main* types of nodes exist :class:`CNodeExpr` (expressions) and :class:`CNodeStmt` (statements).
 Statements correspond to the C Statements: if, while, ... , expressions are everything else.
-Statements can have childs statements or expressions while expressions can only have expressions child.
+Statements can have children statements or expressions while expressions can only have expressions children.

 A list of all the different types of node and more details on what they do and how to write visitor is present in :ref:`doc-hexrays-cnode`.